ardislu/csvio/README.md

 ### `CSVNormalizer` and `CSVDenormalizer`

 `CSVNormalizer` is a `TransformStream` that applies opinionated transformations to correct data mangling caused by spreadsheet programs and manual user manipulation:
 - **Remove empty or extra data**: Spreadsheet programs may append empty rows or columns at the ends of a CSV file, or users may insert empty rows or columns for formatting purposes.
 These empty rows are removed.
 Additionally, columns which are not explicitly listed in the `CSVNormalizerHeader` array are also removed.
+Note that empty rows that come *before* the header row are *always* removed, even if you have set `passthroughEmptyRows: true`.
 - **Fix date and number mangling**: Spreadsheet programs may [automatically cast data types in unexpected ways](https://www.theverge.com/2020/8/6/21355674/human-genes-rename-microsoft-excel-misreading-dates). `CSVNormalizer` will perform various transformations to reverse data type casting that was unlikely to be intentional.
 - **Flexible column naming**: Column names are normalized to camelCase to prevent issues with subtly inconsistent names (e.g., `Column A`, `column A`, and `ColumnA` are all considered to be the same name).
 - **Column ordering**: Columns may appear in any order on the input CSV.
 The columns in the output are re-ordered to match the order in the `CSVNormalizerHeader` array.